slowernews/wisdom-tldr/FAQ & CHANGELOG.md

 *Why?*

 I haven't a straightforward answer.
 It started as something I wanted and couldn't find elsewhere.
-Later I started to see it as way of using my research/procrastination positively.
+Later I started to see it as a way of using my research/procrastination positively.

 ---